Safe-DS/DSL/docs/language/common/imports.md

 # Imports

-By default, only declarations in the same package as the current file or in the `safeds.lang` [package][packages] are accessible.
+By default, only declarations in the same package as the current file or in a package whose name starts with `safeds` [package][packages] are accessible.
 All other declarations must be imported first.

 Safe-DS has two kinds of imports, namely a _qualified import_, which imports a single declaration, and a _wildcard import_, which imports everything in a [package][packages].